Creating different visualizations

 The Pie Chart visualization type is great for displaying proportions of a whole.
 It allows you to visualize how different categories contribute to the total.

-You can create a pie chart card to visualize the distribution of directors average movie ratings:
+Create a pie chart card to visualize the distribution of directors average movie ratings:

 Ask the GenAI assistant to create a pie chart card using the following prompt: "Create a pie chart showing directors with the highest average movie ratings." or run the following Cypher query in the card editor to get the results: